 The Government should be investing in the development of a national network of dementia advisers.
 A recent evaluation undertaken by UCC and published by the HSE supported wholeheartedly the development of such a network, embedded in primary care.
 Deputy Butler and I saw such a network first-hand on our visit to Scotland.
-We have seven dementia advisers nationally at the moment but we need approximately 90 if we are to have one in every primary care network.
-If Scotland can afford such a network to provide invaluable support at the point of diagnosis and beyond to people with dementia and their carers, why can Ireland not have that network too?
+We have seven dementia advisers nationally, but we need approximately 90 if we are to have one in every primary care network.
+If Scotland can afford such a network to provide invaluable support at the point of diagnosis and beyond for people with dementia and their carers, why can Ireland not have that network too?

-We need to shift away from total reliance on residential homes for the long-term care of people with dementia and to develop home care as an alternative and complement to nursing home provision.
+We need to shift away from total reliance on residential homes for the long-term care of people with dementia and develop home care as an alternative and complement to nursing home provision.
 When asked, people and their carers have said time and again that they prefer home care to nursing homes.
 However, home care is just not possible.
-Due to lack of home care, people cannot be discharged from unsuitable hospital beds which cost the State in excess of €300,000 each per year.
-We also spent €1 billion on long-term residential care in Ireland.
+Owing to the lack of home care packages, people cannot be discharged from unsuitable hospital beds which cost the State in excess of €300,000 each per year.
+We also spent €1 billion on long-term residential care services in Ireland.

-Budget 2019 is an opportunity to allocate resources to provide a down payment of €100 million in new funding for home care.
-As such, I was disappointed that dementia was not specifically mentioned in the Budget Statement of the Minister for Finance, Deputy Donohoe, although I welcomed Deputy Cowen's response calling for significantly increased homecare packages, funds to develop a national network of dementia advisers and the expectation that we might see specific commitments on these in the HSE's service plan.
+Budget 2019 is an opportunity to allocate resources to provide a down payment of €100 million in new funding for home care services.
+As such, I was disappointed that dementia was not specifically mentioned in the Budget Statement of the Minister for Finance, Deputy Donohoe, although I welcomed Deputy Cowen's response in calling for a significantly increased number of home care packages and funds to develop a national network of dementia advisers in the expectation we might see specific commitments on these in the HSE's service plan.

-I ask the Leader to invite Minister for Health, Deputy Harris, or Minister of State, Deputy Jim Daly, to come before the House to make statements about what resources exactly have been set aside in budget 2019 to fund closing the service gaps for people with dementia and their carers in every county, the development of a national network of dementia advisers and a significant investment of new money in home care.
-I want the Minister to put on record that all those specific commitments regarding dementia will appear prominently and clearly in the HSE's service plan for 2019.
+I ask the Leader to invite Minister for Health, Deputy Harris, or Minister of State, Deputy Jim Daly, to come before the House to make statements on what resources exactly have been set aside in budget 2019 to fund closing the service gaps for people with dementia and their carers in every county, the development of a national network of dementia advisers and a significant investment of new money in home care services.
+I want the Minister to indicate that all of these specific commitments will appear prominently and clearly in the HSE's service plan for 2019.

-Tomorrow is the third anniversary of the fire at Carrickmines.
+Tomorrow marks the third anniversary of the fire at Carrickmines.
 I pay my respects to those who perished in that fire.